Synchrotron X-ray diagnostics of cutoff shape of nonthermal electron spectrum at young supernova remnants: Introduction

 For young SNRs, $\nu_{\rm roll}$ is typically below the X-ray band (e.g., Bamba et al.~\cite{bamba03b}, \cite{bamba05a}, \cite{bamba05b}), so that synchrotron X-rays are emitted by electrons whose energy is near $E_{\rm max,e}$.
-Hence it is expected that information of the electron spectrum at highest energy range can be extracted from the soft and hard X-ray data.
-In particular, recently launched satellite {\it The Nuclear Spectroscopic Telescope Array (NuSTAR)} (Hailey et al.~\cite{hailey10}; Harrison et al.~\cite{harrison2013}) and near future mission {\it ASTRO-H} (Takahashi et al.~\cite{takahashi10}) will observe hard X-rays whose photon energy is larger than 10~keV.
+Hence it is expected that information on the electron spectrum at highest energy range can be extracted from the soft and hard X-ray data.
+In particular, the recently launched satellite {\it The Nuclear Spectroscopic Telescope Array (NuSTAR)} (Hailey et al.~\cite{hailey10}; Harrison et al.~\cite{harrison2013}) and {\it ASTRO-H} (Takahashi et al.~\cite{takahashi10}) that will start in the near future will observe hard X-rays whose photon energy is larger than 10~keV.
 In this paper, we focus on the cutoff shape of the electron spectrum and show that it may provide another independent way to tackle the problems of particle acceleration at young SNRs (\S~\ref{sec:cutoff}).
 Then, we show that observations by these satellites will play an important role in this context (\S~\ref{sec:synch} and \ref{sec:discuss}).